natesworks/shelly/README.md

 To add a placeholder you can use the `placeholder` command.

-**Note that there is no & before the command that is because & is used to run without returning output**
+**Note that there is no & before the command.
+That is because it is used to run a command without returning output**

 `placeholder add name <command>`